ErpNetDocs/tech/modules/projects/agile/index.md

 - **Progress and workload monitoring**, based on workflow states and activity logs (case developments), helping teams and managers track task movement, detect delays, and identify bottlenecks.
 - **Hierarchical case structuring**, enabling teams to break down the work within a project into traceable, manageable units using parent-child relationships.
 - **Integrated collaboration features**, including Social Group associations, internal discussions, activity logs, and smart notifications — all embedded directly into the Case form.
-- **Project-based access control**, ensuring users see and interact only with relevant projects and Cases, while maintaining strict security boundaries.

 Together, these tools provide agile teams with structure, transparency, and flexibility — allowing them to deliver value continuously, adapt quickly, and scale their efforts confidently across the organization.